 The probability that the proposed easements would be detrimental is considered to be low because the direction of Refuge management is to restrict access and development.
 The construction of new trails is not permitted.
-EIN 4a D9 affects one side of the mouth of the creek near the mid-point of the bay.
-The easement would render acreage at the mouth less than strategic for an entrepreneur/developer.
-For the purposes of our analysis, only one side (of the Creek's mouth) is considered to be strategic.

 Use permits/licenses are generally seasonal or short term in nature.
 We are not aware of any permits/licenses that would be significant to the valuation of the subject.